⁄⁄ ship it

 Anatomy of a Moonshift site.

 Every shipped site has the same skeleton.
-Here is what each part is for, why it is in that order, and what to think about when you tweak it.
+What each part is for, and why it is in that order.

 The skeleton